Rjonah321/GPT2-alpaca-clean/README.md

 This repository contains a finetuned version of the GPT-2 language model, trained on the [alpaca-cleaned](https://huggingface.co/datasets/yahma/alpaca-cleaned) dataset.
 The alpaca-cleaned dataset is a cleaned and filtered version of the Stanford Alpaca dataset.
-The model showed improvements on instruction related tasks.
+Get the model [here](https://huggingface.co/Rjonah321/gpt2-alpaca-clean) The model showed improvements on instruction related tasks.

 ![graph](loss_curve.png)

 ## Model Details